 You could use an online tool such as the CSP ePortfolio to collect the evidence.
 Make use of the reflective elements to ensure you can demonstrate learning from activities rather than just describing the activities themselves.
 Remember, your portfolio should be written at level 7.
 Watch a webinar on how to build a portfolio at level 7 by the Advanced Practice Physiotherapy Network.
 You can get some more tips on developing your evidence from this Frontline CPD article.

-As you are already working in primary care, you will need to complete both stage 1 and 2.
+As you are already working in primary care, you can complete both stage 1 and 2.
 Your portfolio will then be reviewed and signed off by your HEE roadmap supervisor.
 Although the deadline for completion of this has been removed by HEE, it is best practice to have this process completed within six months of starting work in primary care or starting to develop your portfolio.
-Within your portfolio, you will need to apply the KSA for FCP and show evidence of meeting these at level 7.
+To meet the roadmap requirements within your portfolio you will need to apply the KSA for FCP and show evidence of meeting these at level 7.

 You may decide to develop your portfolio to meet the KSA across the four pillars of advanced practice, rather than focusing on the single clinical pillar for FCP.
 In this case, you would submit your portfolio to the Centre for Advancing Practice for central sign-off to gain HEE advanced practice FCP recognition (stage 3).
 Alternatively, you can become verified as an FCP by your supervisor and then continue working towards advanced practice.